Bio2Byte/biohackathon-eu-2025-group-22/paper/paper.md

 # Acknowledgements

-Special thanks to BioHackathon 2025 and collaborators who made it happen.
-Thanks to our hackathon members for their contributions during the week.
-Kudos to all of them.
+Thanks to all the people involved in the "BioHackathon Europe 2025" and all the ELIXIR collaborators who made it happen.
+Special thanks to our hackathon members for their contributions during the week.
+Kudos to all of them, the co-leaders of the group wish they learned and enjoy the experience either in person or remotely.
+Finally, thanks to the "Hotel Esplanade Resort & Spa" staff members for the accommodation and services provided to us.

 We hope this is the first step in the journey of building a useful collaborative suite of visual components open to the proteomics community.

 # References